peixian/predatory-publishers/readme.md

 Preadatory journals are journals which publish garbage papers, basically selling "scientist credentials" for those who are willing to pay.

-I've mirrored it here as of Jan 24th, 2017, Beall last updated it December 31st, 2016.
+I've mirrored it here as of Jan 24th, 2017, Beall last updated it December 31st, 2016, which can be seen at: http://web.archive.org/web/20170112125427/https://scholarlyoa.com/publishers/

 PR's welcome!